mjclemente/api-wrapper-template/README.md

 The `apiWrapper` module has two modes:

 1. Wizard: For first time users, this is the way to go.
-Get walked through all of the arguments, with helper text.
+Get walked through all of the parameters, with helper text.
 2. Manual: Once you've used this module a few times, you may want to manually provide the arguments that you know are applicable to your API.

 To scaffold your API wrapper template in Wizard mode, enter the CommandBox CLI and type: